trumans/treehouse-phrase-hunter-game/README.md

 app.js

-Create listeners for web elements
+Create listeners:
 - Start Game button: display the first empty phrase.
 - New Phrase button: reset the board and display a new empty phrase.
 - Onscreen keyboard keys: mark a key as selected.
 - Computer key presses: mark the corresponding onscreen key as selected if key is alphabetic and not previously selected.

-Primary functions
+Primary functions:
 - Mark a key as selected and call Game method to handle it.

 ===

-Additional functionality notes
+Additional comments about functionality

-The game transitions with a fade to the phrase/keyboard display and the game over display.
+The game fades to the phrase/keyboard display and to the game over display using jQuery animation.

-Mouse hovering on the onscreen keyboard expands the onscreen key.
+Mouse hovering on the onscreen keyboard expands the key.

 Letters can be selected from the computer keyboard or onscreen keyboard by mouse.
 The game accepts uppercase and lowercase letters.

-Phrases may contain uppercase letters, but the user does not need to correctly guess the case of the letter.
+Phrases may contain uppercase letters, but the user does not need to guess the case of the letter for a match.

-When the phrase/keyboard display is not active keyboard presses are ignored.
+When the phrase/keyboard display is not active any keyboard presses are ignored.
 The same for mouse clicks over the onscreen display area.

-When a letter is correctly guessed the background color on the phrase board transitions to blue.
+When a letter is correctly guessed the background color on the phrase board transitions to blue using CSS animation

-When a letter is incorrectly guessed the blue heart transitions to a gray heart.
+When a letter is incorrectly guessed the blue heart transitions to a gray heart using jQuery animation.

-When a new phrase is randomly selected the last X phrases are not reused.
+When a new phrase is randomly selected the last X displayed phrases are not reused.
 The number X is one-half of the phrases in the phrase array.